 Anyone who knows the Preface Studios team knows we love WordPress.
 And we’re not alone.
 Around 63.6% of websites across the world are built using WordPress, with 50,000 new WordPress sites launched daily.
-It’s used by companies of all sizes – from small business in Farnham, to massive global enterprises – because it’s easy to use, open source, flexible and mobile friendly.
+It’s used by companies of all sizes – from SMEs in Surrey, to massive global enterprises – because it’s easy to use, open source, flexible and mobile friendly.
 Yet we often talk to people who say they’re hesitant about WordPress because it’s ‘not secure’ or is ‘vulnerable to hacking’.
 These stories tend to make the news because WordPress is the most widely used CMS, and therefore attracts the attention of hackers wanting to steal data, take down sites or insert malicious code.
 However, the fact is, all Content Management Systems can get hacked and all websites are vulnerable.
 There is no 100% fail-safe solution to protect your site, but here we look at what hacking is and how you can protect your website against it.

 What is hacking?

 Hacking is related to malicious programming attacks on the internet and other networks.
 Hackers are experts at gaining access to password-protected systems, extracting valuable data, or compromising a website.

 Companies of any size are susceptible and the attacks are often automated, as opposed to specifically targeted.
-Any type of website is at risk; and if you’re running a popular CMS, such as WordPress, Joomla or Umbraco, then your site can be identified as a potential for targeted attack.
+Any type of website is at risk; and if you’re running a popular CMS, such as WordPress, Joomla or Umbraco, then your site can be identified as a potential for a targeted attack.
 There are more than 100,000 known viruses and CMS sites continue to be injected with malware.
 Google blacklists over 10,000 websites every day for malware and around 50,000 for phishing every week.